MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/audio-conferencing-in-office-365/see-change-and-reset-a-conference-id-assigned-to-a-user.md

 3. No **Skype para centro de administração de negócios**> **audioconferências** > **usuários**, no painel de ação em **ID da conferência**, clique em **Redefinir**.

-4. No **Redefinir ID de conferência?** janela, clique em **Sim**.
+4. In the **Reset conference ID?** window, click **Yes**.
 A conference ID will be automatically created and an email sent to the user with the new conference ID.

 **Usando o Windows PowerShell**

-Usando o Windows PowerShell Para fazer isso, execute:
+You can reset the conference ID for a user by using the Windows PowerShell.
+To do this, run:

   ```
   Set-CsOnlineDialInConferencingUser -Identity "Amos Marble" -ResetConferenceID